Anthony J. Pennings, PhD

 “Inventing” suggests a combination of technical imagination and physical manipulation usually reserved for engineers.
 We do after all, want our buildings to remain upright and our tires to stay on our cars as we ride down the road.
 To “create” has a much more flexible meaning, indicating more of an art or a craft.
 There was no reason to say he invented the Internet except to frame it in a way that suggested he designed it technically, which does sound implausible.

-Gore never claimed to have engineering prowess but was never able to adequately counter this critique.
+Gore never claimed engineering prowess but could never adequately counter this critique.
 Gore would win the popular vote in 2000 but failed in his bid for the Presidency.
 The Supreme Court ruled he had lost Florida’s electoral votes in a close and controversial election in the “Sunshine” state.
-It’s hard to say how much this particular meme contributed to the loss but the “inventing” narrative stuck, and has persisted in modern politics in subtle ways.
+It’s hard to say how much this particular meme contributed to the loss, but the “inventing” narrative stuck and has persisted in modern politics in subtle ways.

-The controversy probably says more about how little we understand innovation and technological development and how impoverished our conversations have been about the development of data networks and information technologies.
-The history of information technologies and particularly communications networking has been one of the interplay between technical innovation, market dynamics and intellectual leadership guiding policy actions, including military and research funding.
+The controversy says more about how little we understand innovation and technological development and how impoverished our conversations have been about developing data networks and information technologies.
+The history of information technologies, particularly communications networking, has been one interplay between technical innovation, market dynamics, and intellectual leadership that guides policy actions, including military and research funding.

-The data communications infrastructure, undoubtedly the world’s largest machine, required a set of political skills, both collective and individualized, to be implemented.
-In addition to the engineering skills that created the famed data packets and their TCP/IP (Transmission Control Protocol and Internet Protocol) protocols, political skills were needed for the funding, for the regulatory changes, and the global power needed to guide the international frameworks that shape what are now often called Information and Communications Technologies (ICT).
-These frameworks included key developments at the International Telecommunications Union (ITU), the World Intellectual Property Organization (WIPO) and the World Trade Organization (WTO).
+The data networking infrastructure, undoubtedly the world’s largest machine, required a set of political skills, both collective and individualized, to be implemented.
+In addition to the engineering skills that created the famed data packets and their TCP/IP (Transmission Control Protocol and Internet Protocol) protocols, political skills were needed for the funding, the regulatory changes, and the global power needed to guide the international frameworks that shape what is now often called Information and Communications Technologies (ICT).
+These frameworks included key developments at the International Telecommunications Union (ITU), the World Intellectual Property Organization (WIPO), and the World Trade Organization (WTO).

 As far back as the 1970s Congressman Gore promoted the idea of high speed telecommunications as an engine for both economic growth and the improvement of our educational system.
 He was the first elected official to grasp the potential of computer communications to have a broader impact than just improving the conduct of science and scholarship.
 Though easily forgotten, now, at the time this was an unproven and controversial concept.
 Our work on the Internet started in 1973 and was based on even earlier work that took place in the mid-late 1960s.